akuklev/LiterateKotlin/README.md

 ```

-## Literate programming: treating code and text equally
+## Instead of comments: treating code and text equally
-In 1984, Donald Knuth introduced literate programming, a practice of working not just on the source code but on a well-written and well-structured expository paper from which the source code can be extracted.
-The ultimate result should be the expository paper, which carefully walks through all the nooks and crannies of the source code, explaining the ideas and documenting the reasoning behind certain decisions.
-It is both an essay interspersed with code snippets and a source code interleaved by accompanying text: code and text are equally important.

-Existing programming languages treat accompanying text as a second-class citizen, as “comments” bashfully fenced with freakish digraphs like `/* … */`.
-There is a better way!

 Our proposal from the first section implies mandatory indentation for all non-inline blocks.
-Thus, all remaining unindented lines are top-level definitions (`class …`, `object …`, …) or directives (`package …`, `import …`).
+Thus, all remaining unindented lines are top-level definitions (`class …`, `object …`, …) and directives (`package …`, `import …`).
 These necessarily begin with an annotation or a keyword.
 Annotations readily begin with an `@`, and it won't be too much pain to prepend `@` to top-level keywords: `@import` already looks familiar from CSS, `@data class` and `@sealed class` make perfect sense anyway: most modifier keywords are nothing but inbuilt annotations.

 This way, every code line either starts with an `@`, or is an indented line following a code line (with possibly one or more blank lines in between).
 Let us require the compiler to skim all the lines that do not meet this specification.
 These other lines now can be used for accompanying text written “as is” without fencing.
-We suggest using LaTeX hybrid-mode Markdown (`\usepackage[hybrid]{markdown}`): it has excellent readability while providing the whole power of LaTeX, the de facto standard for writing technical and scientific papers.
+We suggest using (La)TeX hybrid-mode Markdown (`\usepackage[hybrid]{markdown}`): it has excellent readability while providing the whole power of (La)TeX, the de facto standard for writing technical and scientific papers.

 Freely interleaving the code and accompanying text, without fencing either, is the perfect fit for literate programming.
 The very same file can either be fed into a Kotlin compiler to produce a binary or into a Markdown/TeX processor to produce a paper.

-## Interactive literate programming / Kotlin notebooks
+## Plain text format notebooks

-It was far from obvious in 1984, but the expository paper can (and should) contain runnable code samples to illustrate usages of the code being explained and test cases for each non-trivial function.
-For that purpose let's introduce `@run`-blocks that should be rendered as in internal REPL in the IDE so the user can edit and rerun them to play with the context of the source defined so far.
+Jypiter style notebooks can be seen as an interactive form of literate programming.
+The expository paper can (and should) contain runnable code samples to illustrate usages of the code being explained and test cases for each non-trivial function.
+These should be optimally displayed as runnable, editable, debbugable blocks with rich (visual, animated, interactive) output, that's what notebooks are build from.
+Since we see such blocks as an element of literate programming, we want to provide plain-text syntax for them:
 ```Kotlin
 @run sampleFunction(1, 3)